IvanIvanoff/absinthe_cache/README.md

 )
 ```

+This is where the cached data is persisted.
 It's important that the name of the cache is `:graphql_cache` as this is currently hardcoded in the implementation (will be improved)

 Then the new resolve macros need to be imported.